MarkNijhof/marknijhof.github.com/_posts/ 2009-12-22-specifications.markdown

+---
+layout: post
 title: Specifications
-author: Mark Nijhof
-published: true
 words: 1,930
 characters: 10,972
 readingTime: '00:09:39'
-keywords: cqrs,design,testing
+tags: [cqrs, design, testing]
 add_trailing_slash_for_disqus: true
+---
 I received a couple questions about the Specification Framework that I use in the [CQRS example](http://github.com/MarkNijhof/Fohjin/tree/f85a25181b4fa382bd3afbbbbcb08da891cc8e45/Fohjin.DDD.Example)  and thought lets talk about that for a bit.
 The first thing that should be underlined is that this is _not_ a framework, they are a [few classes and extension methods](http://github.com/MarkNijhof/Fohjin/tree/f85a25181b4fa382bd3afbbbbcb08da891cc8e45/Fohjin.DDD.Example/Test.Fohjin.DDD) that rely on [NUnit](http://www.nunit.org/index.php) for the actual assertions and and [Moq](http://code.google.com/p/moq/) for mocking of the dependencies.
 I got the initial bits from Greg Young at his DDD course which I extended a little bit for my specific needs.

 I have the following base test fixture classes:

 1. BaseTestFixture
-2. BaseTestFixture<TSubjectUnderTest>
+2. BaseTestFixture&lt;TSubjectUnderTest&gt;
-3. AggregateRootTestFixture<TAggregateRoot>
+3. AggregateRootTestFixture&lt;TAggregateRoot&gt;
-4. CommandTestFixture<TCommand, TCommandHandler, TAggregateRoot>
+4. CommandTestFixture&lt;TCommand, TCommandHandler, TAggregateRoot&gt;
-5. EventTestFixture<TEvent, TEventHandler>
+5. EventTestFixture&lt;TEvent, TEventHandler&gt;
-6. PresenterTestFixture<TPresenter>
+6. PresenterTestFixture&lt;TPresenter&gt;

 These different classes are all very specific towards a specific need, which is a direct opposite from what a framework usually provides.